Coding89/stripe-data-consolidation/README.md

   ## The solution (non-tech guide)

   This script acts as a bridge between the old and the new reporting standards/format.
 It automates the extraction, transformation , and consolidation of all monthly CSV statements into a single and high performance master file ("full_data.parquet").
+This allows us to analyse the data in one place and create visuals for various different stakeholders.

   It provides 4 features/solutions:

   1) **integrates old and new formats.**